 The Vice President, Public Affairs and Chief Sustainability Officer regularly provides information to and leads discussion with the Chief Executive Officer, Chief Financial Officer, and management regarding the continuous improvement of our corporate responsibility strategic development.

-A CR Management Committee consisting of management across business units and corporate functions meets twice a year.
+A Corporate Responsibility Management Committee consisting of management across business units and corporate functions meets twice a year.
 The committee deliberates medium and long-term corporate responsibility strategies, addresses concerns and opportunities, evaluates disclosures, and fosters continuous improvement.

-A CR Working Group meets at least quarterly and drives the corporate responsibility strategies, data collection, analysis, systems, and goals.
-Experts from the CR Working Group lead the greenhouse gas and carbon sequestration and storage analysis, the climate risks and opportunities analysis and the materiality assessment process.
-The CR Working Group includes a wide breadth of in-house experts including representatives from forest management, biodiversity, human resources, wood products environmental management, legal and compliance, safety, public affairs, and corporate responsibility.
+A Corporate Responsibility Working Group meets several times a year and drives the corporate responsibility strategies, data collection, analysis, systems, and goals.
+Experts from the Corporate Responsibility Working Group lead the greenhouse gas and carbon sequestration and storage analysis, the climate risks and opportunities analysis and the materiality assessment process.
+The Corporate Responsibility Working Group includes a wide breadth of in-house experts including representatives from forest management, biodiversity, wood products environmental management, public affairs, and sustainability.

-The CR Working Group works closely with employees across organization functions and geographies to support the development of corporate responsibility programs and initiatives.
-Day-to-day ownership and implementation of our environmental, social and governance strategies resides at the business operation and function level with oversight by environmental, safety, human resources, and public policy managers.
-Carbon and Climate teams have been established across the organization to evaluate opportunities for GHG reduction initiatives and to establish and track targets and goals.
+The Corporate Responsibility Working Group works closely with Team Members across organization functions and geographies to support the development of corporate responsibility programs and initiatives.
+Day-to-day ownership and implementation of our forests, planet, people, and performance strategies and initiatives reside at the business operation and function level with oversight by environmental, safety, human resources, and public policy managers.
+Carbon and Climate teams have been established across the organization to evaluate opportunities for GHG reduction initiatives and to establish and track related targets and goals.
+Corporate responsibility champions often lead efforts towards new initiatives and continuous improvement. .

-We utilize the expertise of external research organizations like the National Council for Air and Stream Improvement (NCASI) for support of corporate responsibility initiatives.
+Corporate responsibility goals are included within our corporate and divisional non-financial goals, which support the determination of annual incentive awards to eligible Team Members.
+We also utilize the expertise of external research organizations like the National Council for Air and Stream Improvement (NCASI) for support of corporate responsibility initiatives.